 Step 2: Connect your node to BTCPayServer.

-Step 3: Build a BTCPayServer native shop or alternatively, connect your BTCPayServer to a merchant platform such as Woocommerce or Shopify to enable Bitcoin as a payment option for your customers.
+Step 3: Build a BTCPayServer native shop or connect your BTCPayServer to a merchant platform such as Woocommerce or Shopify to enable Bitcoin as a payment option for your customers.

 Step 1: Inbound Liquidity